unified

 When should I use this?

-You can use this package to check that code blocks are consistent.
+You can use this package to check that the style of code blocks is consistent.

 Presets